Canada Visitor Visa

 Canada Visitor Visa Extension

-Whether single or multiple entries, visitor visas allow foreign nationals to live legally in Canada for six months at a time.
+Whether single or multiple entries, visitor visas allow foreign nationals to live legally in Canada for six months.
 Your legal status expires at the end of six months (if you’re still in the country), and you must leave Canada.
-If you wish to extend your stay beyond six months, you must apply for an extension while your temporary resident status is still valid.
+If you wish to extend your stay beyond six months, you must apply for an extension while your temporary resident status remains valid.

 You should apply for an extension at least 30 days before your legal status expires.
-If your current visa expires while your extension is still being processed, you can remain in Canada while waiting for the outcome.
+It will cost CAN$100.
+If your visa expires while your extension is still being processed, you can remain in Canada while waiting for the outcome.
 This state is called Implied Status.

 You’ll be issued a Visitor Record if your extension application is successful.